Shrimp paste: Preparation

 Preparation techniques can vary greatly; however, the following procedure is most common in China, and much of Southeast Asia.

 After being caught, small shrimp are unloaded, rinsed and drained before being dried.
 Drying can be done on plastic mats on the ground in the sun, on metal beds on low stilts, or using other methods.
 After several days, the shrimp-salt mixture will darken and turn into a thick pulp.
 If the shrimp used to produce the paste were small, it is ready to be served as soon as the individual shrimp have broken-down beyond recognition.
 If the shrimp are larger, fermentation will take longer and the pulp will be ground to provide a smoother consistency.
 The fermentation/grinding process is usually repeated several times until the paste fully matures.
 The paste is then dried and cut into bricks by the villagers to be sold.
 Dried shrimp paste does not require refrigeration.

 Availability

 Shrimp paste can be found in nations outside Southeast Asia in markets catering to Asian customers.
-In the Netherlands, Indonesian type of shrimp paste can be found in supermarkets selling Asian foodstuff such as Trassie Oedang from the Conimex brand.
+In the Netherlands, Indonesian-style shrimp paste can be found in supermarkets selling Asian foods, such as Trassie Oedang from the Conimex brand.
 In the United States, brands of Thai shrimp paste such as Pantainorasingh and Tra Chang can be found.
 Shrimp pastes from other countries are also available in Asian supermarkets and through mail order.
 It is also readily available in Suriname due to the high concentration of Javanese inhabitants.
 In Australia, shrimp paste can be found in most suburbs where Southeast Asian people reside.